-Leah Goldberg (1911-1970) was born in Konigsberg, East Prussia (now Kaliningrad, Russia) and started writing poetry in Hebrew as a schoolgirl in Kovno.
-After completing her Ph.D. in Semitic languages at Bonn University, Germany, she immigrated to pre-state Israel in 1935.
+Lea Goldberg (1911-1970) was born in Konigsberg, East Prussia (now Kaliningrad, Russia) and started writing poetry in Hebrew as a schoolgirl in Kovno.
+After completing her Ph.D. in Semitic Languages at Bonn University, Germany, she immigrated to pre-state Israel in 1935.

-Her books for children such as Dira Le’haskir (A Flat for Rent), Ayeh Pluto (Where is Pluto), and Kova Ha’ksamim (The Magic Hat) are still considered the ‘musts’ of every Israeli child’s book, video, and audio cassette collection.
-In recent polls of all time favorites three of her children's books made the top 10 list.
+Her books for children such as Dirah Le'haskir (A Flat For Rent), Ayeh Pluto (Where is Pluto), and Kovah Ha'ksamim (The Magic Hat) are still considered the "musts" of every Israeli child's book, video, and music collection.
+In recent polls of 'all time favorite children's books,' three of her's made the Top 10 List.

 Goldberg was awarded many prizes, including the Israel Prize for Literature (1970, posthumous).
 Her work has been published in 27 languages.

-Rachel the Poetess on the 20 shekel note, Saul Tchernichovsky on the 50 shekel note, Leah Goldberg on the 100 shekel noteand Natan Alterman on the 200 shekel note.
+Rachel the Poetess on the 20 shekel note, Saul Tchernichovsky on the 50 shekel note, Lea Goldberg on the 100 shekel note, and Natan Alterman on the 200 shekel note.

 A Documentary film: The Five Houses of Lea Goldberg by Director Yair Qedar

-She died 41 years ago, but even today, Leah Goldberg is still an enigmatic figure - she is Israel's most beloved poet, a powerful woman, who lived with her mother and never married, a woman who invented herself from the ashes of WWW1 though her magical poetry.
-The film is a cinematic fantasy in five acts, using animation, after affects, archives, still photos, original music and interviews that celebrate together the fascinating story of L. Goldberg.
+She died 41 years ago, but even today, Lea Goldberg is still an enigmatic figure– she is Israel's most beloved poet, a powerful woman who lived with her mother and never married, a woman who invented herself from the ashes of WWII through her magical poetry.
+The film is a cinematic fantasy in five acts, using animation, after effects, archives, still photos, original music and interviews that celebrate the fascinating story of Lea Goldberg.

 Article By Tamar Rotem